 Pollen will not affect the finish, color, or durability of the paint film.
 Acrylic paint dries so quickly that there is no effect from the pollen falling.

-Similar to fine dust pollen can be easily wiped, blown, or rinsed off before applying any paint projects.
+Similar to fine dust, pollen can be easily wiped, blown, or rinsed off before applying any household paints.
 However, in a rare and extreme case of a heavy pollen dust storm, painters should wait until the storm tapers off.

 Pollen, Adhesion & Collection